-I belong to a CBD dedicated Facebook group where some members claim they used CBD all during their pregnancy and while nursing with no side effects but others say NO, you shouldn’t.
+I belong to a CBD dedicated Facebook group where some members claim they use CBD during their pregnancy and while nursing with no side effects but others say NO, you shouldn’t.
 What is the answer?

 After making sure it is legal in your area, a second step would be to consult with your family doctor or gynecologist.
-One reason why a woman might want to take CBD during pregnancy is because of morning sickness.
+One reason a woman might want to take CBD during pregnancy is because of morning sickness.
 Some women experience very severe and prolonged bouts of nausea better known as morning sickness.
-CBD has been known to help with nausea.
+CBD seems to help with nausea.

 While there is medication to treat morning sickness, many of them come with unpleasant side effects.

 Unfortunately, there is very little conclusive research or evidence that supports CBD being safe during pregnancy.
-On the other hand, there is very little research indicating that CBD is unsafe.
+However, there is very little research showing that CBD is unsafe.

-Research, though, in other specific areas (neonatal and perinatal) are being carried out.
-In a CANNABIDIOL (CBD) Critical Review Report, World Health Organization, June 2018 (page 20) it stated that currently there are no authorized pure CBD products but there are several in the development stages.
+Research, though, in other specific areas (neonatal and perinatal) is being done.
+A CANNABIDIOL (CBD) Critical Review Report, World Health Organization, June 2018 (page 20) states that currently there are no authorized pure CBD products but there are several in the development stages.

-The European Commission also granted an orphan designation for CBD to be used in the treatment of perinatal asphyxia (a decreased or discontinued level of oxygen, that can occur just before, during, and after delivery).
+The European Commission also granted an orphan designation for CBD using it in the treatment of perinatal asphyxia (a decreased or discontinued level of oxygen that can occur just before, during, and after delivery).
 At present, there are no other treatments available for these conditions but evidence has shown CBD to be effective in animal models.

 Words of Caution

 If you choose to use CBD, here are some pointers to keep in mind:

 Consult your doctor